-Ingress rules · Cloudflare for Teams documentation
+Ingress rules

 http_status:404

-Single-service configuration
+Origin configuration

-If you need to proxy traffic to only one local service, you can do so using the config file.
-As an alternative, you can set up single-service configurations using command-line flags.
+If you need to proxy traffic to multiple origins within one instance of

-This is an example of a single service configured on the command line:

-You can define the way that
+cloudflared, you can define the way

-cloudflared sends requests to each service by specifying additional configuration options.
-The following example sets a 30-second connection timeout for all services except for one.
+cloudflared sends requests to each service by specifying configuration options as part of your ingress rules.

 ingress: # This service inherits all configuration from the root-level config, i.e. # it will use a connectTimeout of 30 seconds. - hostname: example.com service: localhost:8000 - hostname: example2.com service: localhost:8001 # This service overrides some root-level config. - service: localhost:8002 originRequest: connectTimeout: 10s disableChunkedEncoding: true # Some built-in services (like `http_status`) don't use any config.
 So, this # rule will inherit all the config, but won't actually use it (because it just # responds with HTTP 404). - service: http_status:404